dasher06/Secure_Link_Decryptor_FastAPI/README.md

 # Secure GDrive Link Encryptor and Decryptor (FastAPI Version)

 This project helps you to securely share **Google Drive files** by encrypting the file link using a **10-digit password**.
-The encrypted link is shared with recipient, and they can decrypt it using a simple web interface.
+The encrypted link is shared with recipient, and they can decrypt it using a simple **web interface**.

 This version is built using **FastAPI**, replacing the earlier version that used **Flask**.